Optimal Prediction Using Expert Advice and Randomized Littlestone Dimension: Prediction using Expert Advice

 \begin{theorem}[Mistake bound of a proper learner] For every $n \geq 1$, the optimal mistake bound for proper randomized learners solving prediction using expert advice is

 where $H_n$ is the harmonic number $1 + 1/2 + \cdots + 1/n$. \end{theorem} In contrast, we have $\lfloor \log_4 n \rfloor \leq \M^{\star}(n) \leq \log_4 n$ \cite[Theorem 6]{branzei2019online}.

-We prove Theorem~\ref{thm:proper-mistake-bound} by proving a lower bound.
+We show here a simple proof for the lower bound of Theorem~\ref{thm:proper-mistake-bound}.
 A matching upper bound can be found e.g. in \cite[Section 18.1]{karlin2017game}, and we prove it here as well for completeness.
 We start with the lower bound.

 \begin{lemma} Consider prediction using expert advice with $n$ experts.
 For any proper learner $\Lrn_p$ there exists a strategy for the adversary under which the loss of the learner is at least $H_n - 1$.
 Consequently,